Largest Inscribed Rectangles in Geometric Convex Sets: Optimization Models for MVIR and MVAIR

 Problem (\ref{mod:max-Parallelotope}) can be solved by solving two optimization problems for the positive and negative values of the objective function after removing the absolute value and then choosing the one with the best outcome.
 The absolute value can also be removed using the epigraph form and rewriting the problem as

-However, to keep the model closer to the concept and easier to follow, the mode (\ref{mod:max-Parallelotope}) is used for further analysis.
+To keep the model closer to the concept and easier to follow, the model (\ref{mod:max-Parallelotope}) is used for further analysis.

+Now we can add various shape constraints to find different types of largest inscribed bodies.
+For example, if we require $u^i=u^j,\; \forall i\neq j$, we will obtain the largest inscribed rhombus and if we further add perpendicularity constraints we get the largest inscribed square.
+Also, we can modify the model by just defining $d+1$ vertices to obtain the largest triangles that we skip here for brevity.
 Since we are interested in a parallelotope that is a box (or hypercube), additional orthogonality constraints should be imposed.
 Hence, the problem of finding MVIR in a convex set $C\in \mathbb{R}^d$ can be formulated as

 In the special case, where the convex set $C$ is a polytope defined by $C=\{x \in \mathbb{R}^d \;|\;Px\leq b\}$ with $P\in \mathbb{R}^{n\times d}$ and $b\in \mathbb{R}^n$, we have

 where $v^k$ vectors are the vertices of the MVIR.